Skip to main content

 • Unit - unit of measure (kg, m, kWh, etc.)

-• LCA phase - move the input to a different lifecycle stage
+• Stage - move the input to a different life-cycle stage

 • Material group - taxonomy classification used for dataset matching